 Then we got the Cca-s1b d1, a1 classification for the family RZ1-K (AS) 0.6 / 1kV CPR, thus completing the work of adequacy of all cables that had to meet the CPR requirements just before the end of the year.

 The halogen free cables of the Cca category or higher are substantially different to the current cables and the cost is higher.
 Since marketing is mandatory from July 1st, 2017, until that date we will supply cables with or without CPR classification according to the demand of our customers.

 We will continue to offer cables for every day and cables for life

 In addition to these fundamental cable ranges we have continued with the classification of other families that, although not usually used in construction, we believe appropriate to classify.
-We are very pleased to say that we are the manufacturer with the most certified CPR products, as you can see on this page: Products with CPR classification.
+We are very pleased to say that we are the manufacturer with the most certified CPR products.

 All of these achievements and innovations make us proud of who we are and of the work done and place us firmly in the near future when we will continue to offer cables for every day and cables for life.